What Is Incorporated? A Guide for International Entrepreneurs

 2. S Corporations

 As of 2026, the choice between these entities remains crucial for international entrepreneurs, particularly in the e-commerce and gaming sectors.
 LLCs have gained popularity due to their ease of formation and operational flexibility, boasting an average annual growth rate of 21% from 1980 to 2012, while S Corporations have exhibited a more modest growth rate of 6.8% during the same period.
-Furthermore, understanding the regulatory requirements, including EIN applications and tax compliance specific to e-commerce businesses, is essential for making informed decisions that align with business goals and operational strategies.
+Furthermore, , including EIN applications and tax compliance specific to e-commerce businesses, is essential for making informed decisions that align with business goals and operational strategies.

 The central node represents the main topic, while the branches show different types of entities.
 Each sub-branch provides specific details about that entity, helping you understand their unique features and benefits.